This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

-• Spinach: Leafy greens are powerhouse plants that provide nutrients and protein to any smoothie.
+- Spinach: Leafy greens are powerhouse plants that provide nutrients, vitamins, minerals, and protein to any smoothie, to help you build muscle.

-• Coconut water + water: Coconut water acts like natural Gatorade providing hydrating electrolytes your body needs to replenish the energy lost working out.
+- Coconut water + water: Coconut water acts like natural Gatorade, providing hydrating electrolytes your body needs to replenish the energy lost during workouts.

-• Pineapple: Natural fight inflammation with pineapple, helping your muscles recover faster from a workout.
+- Pineapple: Naturally fights inflammation, helping your muscles recover faster after a workout.

-• Coconut oil: If you are looking to shed a few lbs then healthy fat is actually your friend, not your enemy.
-It helps break down the natural sugars from fruit and actually keeps you full longer.
+- Coconut oil: If you are looking to shed a few pounds then healthy fat is actually your friend, not your enemy.
+It helps break down the natural sugars from fruit to aid in your digestion and actually keeps you full longer.
+Feel free to swap it for chia seeds or hemp hearts if you want healthy fats with a protein boost.

 This is one of my favorite smoothie combinations.
 It’s lightly sweet, I don’t even notice the spinach, and I can definitely feel the energy boost that helps me run faster and lift better during a workout.